 Light Aircraft Pilot Licence (Aeroplane) - LAPL (A)

 The Light Aircraft Pilot Licence (LAPL) is an quicker alternative to the EASA Private Pilot Licence (PPL), offering most of its benefits.
 It has less stringent medical requirements and requires less hours flight experience.
 Therefore it is both quicker and cheaper to obtain.
-Ideal for people who only want to fly light aircraft within Europe and have no desire to fly larger aircraft, commercial aircraft or gain an instrument rating.
+Ideal for people who only want to fly light aircraft within the United Kingdom and have no desire to fly larger aircraft, commercial aircraft or gain an instrument rating.
 Also it can be converted to a PPL later if needed.

 Act as pilot in command on single engine piston aircraft with a maximum take off weight of 2000kg.

 Fly up to 3 passengers at a time.
 You must first complete ten hours of flight after the issue of your licence before carrying passengers.

 Able to fly anywhere within the United Kingdom.

 Ability to add Night and Aerobatic ratings to the licence.

 The minimum age to hold a licence is 17, students can fly solo at 16.